-From time to time, a certain amount of funds may be set aside to fund Federally eligible simple resurfacing projects.
+From time to time, a certain amount of funds may be set aside to fund Federally eligible resurfacing projects.
 The amount set aside for these resurfacing projects will be determined on an annual basis.
-This year, it has been determined that \$2,500,000 will be set aside for this component of the STP funded program and only projects able to be awarded in SFY2023 or SFY2024 will be considered.
-The maximum amount of STP funds available per resurfacing project is \$750,000.
+This year, it has been determined that \$6,000,000 will be set aside for this component of the STP funded program and only projects able to be awarded in SFY2026-SFY2028 will be considered.
 The maximum Federal participation for the STP funded Resurfacing Program is 80%.
-In addition, MVRPC is also receiving \$5,199,864 of Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) funding which can be used for simple resurfacing projects able to be awarded in SFY2023 through the second quarter of SFY2024.
-The maximum amount of CRRSAA funds available per resurfacing project is \$400,000.
-The maximum Federal participation for the CRRSAA funded Resurfacing Program is 100%.